 When she came back to me she cried.
 She could no longer fight with her tears and embraced their saltiness.
 She cried with total abandon.

-She looked at me and in the pool of her eyes I saw it all, every particle, every word ever uttered, every light in the sky.
+She looked at me and in the pool of her eyes I saw it all – every particle, every word ever uttered, every light in the sky.
 Everything.
-The entirety of existence, all there in my little Ellie Rainbow’s sobbing green-brown eyes…
+The entirety of existence, all there in my little Ellie Rainbow’s sobbing hazel eyes…

 I know now she is with me.
 She travels from her universe to mine in an instant and is a constant by my side.
 My little Ellie Rainbow, the girl that never was, but always will be.

 Don’t feel sad for me or for little Ellie Rainbow.
 I am not.
 The reason the tale exists may be sad but the message is one of hope and speaks of a love that transcends our physical reality.
 I hope those of you who have lived through a similar experience find some solace in my story and can be comforted about your own little Rainbows living their lives out there…